sinesc/adria/doc/overview.md

 `<constructor>::<property>`

-The prototype operator `::` can be used to access properties of a constructor's prototype.
-Note that if the property is a function, the function's `this`-reference will point to the prototype.
+The prototype operator `::` can be used to access properties of a constructors prototype.
+Note that if the property is a function, the functions `this`-reference will point to the prototype.
 This syntax equals `<constructor>.prototype.<property>`.

 ### prototype-context-call operator

 `<constructor>-><callable>(...)`

-The `->`-operator invokes a function from constructor's `prototype` within the current `this`-context.
+The `->`-operator invokes a function from constructors `prototype` within the current `this`-context.
 This syntax equals `<constructor>.prototype.<callable>.call(this, ...)`

 ```javascript